 The currency of Guam & Micronesia is the US Dollar.
 Most international credit cards are accepted by hotels, shops and restaurants throughout Micronesia.

-United Airlines (ex MNL / GUM) - 2 pieces (23kg each) - 1st bag is free, 2nd bag incurs a fee of US$40 per check-in dependent on routing.
+United Airlines - 2 pieces (23kg each) 1st bag is free, 2nd bag for a fee of US$40 per check-in.

 (subject to change without notice)

 The majority of visitors come to snorkel or scuba dive.
 The fish life, corals and the many wrecks from World War II make the area one of the worlds leading dive destinations.
 Average water temperature is 29°C so a lycra suit or a 3mm suit is recommended.
 Palau states charge small fees to assist with their Conservation programs.
 Koror State, Rock Island & Jellyfish Lake Permit valid for 10 days is USD 100.
 Peleliu State Dive Permit valid for 10 days is USD 30.

 A dive permit costing USD 50 is required in Chuuk.
 Dive operators supply tanks, weight belts and dive guide services.
 There will be an extra charge if equipment hire is required.